aaronpowell/aaronpowell.github.io/src/content/posts/2019-03-20-intro-to-azure-container-instances.md

 _Be aware that the name you give your registry can only have numbers and letters._

 This will create us a registry using the cheapest tier, `Basic`, but you can change the `--sku` to be `Standard` or `Premium` if you need.
 The different sku's mainly represent increased storage, with Premium also including geo replication.
-We also set `--admin-enabled true` so that we can use a username/password to push to the registry, alternatively you can create a Service Principal and use that for authentication.
+We also set `--admin-enabled true` so that we can use a username/password to push to the registry, alternatively, you can create a Service Principal and use that for authentication.

-From the JSON response the most important piece of information is the `loginServer`, we'll need that when it comes to pushing images up to the registry.
+From the JSON response, the most important piece of information is the `loginServer`, we'll need that when it comes to pushing images up to the registry.

 Also, before we push images we'll need to log Docker into ACR, you can do that either via the Docker CLI or using `az acr login --name <registry name>`.

-Now it's time to set the repository on the images, we do that by prefixing the `loginServer` from above to the image name.
+Now it's time to set the repository on the images, we do that by prefixing the `loginServer` from above to the image name to give it a fully qualified name.
 Let's say we've previously built an image called `aci-from-scratch-02:v1`, we'll add the registry to it like so:

 ```
 $> docker tag aci-from-scratch-02:v1 acifromscratch02.azurecr.io/aci-from-scratch-02:v1